Gothic Language Translator

 What Is a Gothic Language Translator?

-Gothic is an ancient East Germanic language spoken by the Goths, recorded primarily through the 4th-century Gothic Bible translation by Bishop Wulfila.
-This english to gothic language translator converts your text both ways: English into Gothic and Gothic back into English.
+Gothic is an ancient East Germanic language spoken by the Goths and preserved mainly through Bishop Wulfila's 4th-century Gothic Bible translation.
+This Gothic language translator helps you turn English into Gothic, or translate Gothic back into plain English for quick reference.

-Old Gothic is the oldest well-documented language in the Germanic family, making it a direct window into the roots of german gothic and the germanic gothic language tree.
-The visigothic language spread across Spain and Italy before the gothic languages died out around the 8th century.
+Old Gothic is the oldest well-recorded language in the Germanic family, making it a direct window into the roots of german gothic and the germanic gothic language tree.
+It also sits beside Latin historically, since the Latin Translator covers the Roman language that shaped much of the Gothic Bible world.

-2. Click Translate to get the Gothic result
+2. Click Translate to generate the Gothic result.

 Common Gothic Words and Phrases